nemcduffie/code_weavers_sarcasm_detection/README.md

 # code_weavers_sarcasm_detection

-### To run in docker:
+### To run docker container:

-To run all four models in a docker conatiner:
+To build and run all four models in a docker conatiner:

-    docker-compose build && docker-compose up
+    docker-compose up --build

-Same commands but with DEBUG enabled:
+Same command but with `DEBUG` enabled:

-    docker-compose --log-level DEBUG build && docker-compose --log-level DEBUG up
+    docker-compose --log-level DEBUG up --build

-To run individual models set the following environment variables to True:
+To run individual models set the following environment variables to 1 like so:

-    # FFNN, LSTM, LSTM_ATTENTION, SVM
+    # model options: FFNN, LSTM, LSTM_ATTENTION, SVM

-    # Run build if you haven't already done so
-    docker-compos build
-    # Run container with chosen models set to True
-    LSTM=1 FFNN=1 docker up
+    LSTM=1 FFNN=1 docker-compose up --build

 You can also set `SAVE_WORD_INDEX` to True if you would like the word indexed saved to a json file like so:

+You can also set `SAVE_WORD_INDEX` to 1 if you would like the word indexed saved to a json file like so:

     SAVE_WORD_INDEX=1 FFNN=1 docker run up

-### To run the models loacally (ideallpy with Python 3.11) :
+### To run the models loacally (ideallpy with Python 3.11):

 To install requirements: